How to Generate a HAR File

 Occasionally, you might encounter a site that doesn't load the waterfall view in page load very nicely.
 This won't happen often, but when it does, it's important that we obtain diagnostic information so that we can resolve the issue, and make your interaction with the ThousandEyes platform as enjoyable and seamless as possible.

-When this happens, and the interaction is with a site behind your own firewall, we may request that you generate a HAR file of your interaction with the site; this is easiest done in either Firefox or Chrome.
-Instructions are below for each platform:
+When this happens, and the interaction is with a site behind your own firewall, ThousandEyes might request that you generate a HAR file of your interaction with the site.
+This is most easily done in the built-in developer tools in either Firefox or Chrome.
+Instructions are below for each browser.